How to control Outlook AutoDiscover by using Group Policy

 Original KB number: 2612922

-When you view the Microsoft Office Outlook 2007 or Outlook 2010 policy settings in the Group Policy Object Editor, you only see the following policy setting that is related to AutoDiscover:
+When you view the Outlook policy settings in the Group Policy Object Editor, you only see the following policy setting that's related to AutoDiscover:

 Automatically configure profile based on Active Directory Primary SMTP address

 However, this policy setting only controls whether the startup wizard dialog box appears when Microsoft Exchange mailbox information is available to your domain-joined workstation.

 In some scenarios, you may want to control the methods that are used by Outlook to find the AutoDiscover service.
 This depends on the client/server topology, but these are the methods that are used by Outlook:

 SRV record query